 1.6 million people reached

 The most vulnerable children are those who remain inside Syria, who are at risk of death, injury and illness on a daily basis.
 The humanitarian needs are incalculable.
-Our teams have so far helped thousands of children and family members with food, safe water, medicine and shelter.
+Our teams have so far given thousands of children and family members food, safe water, medicine and shelter.
+We're also repairing schools, training teachers and helping children get back to education.

 In Jordan, we’re helping to ensure that children and families don’t go hungry.
 We distribute 524 metric tons of bread every month, and we’ve provided food vouchers for 230,000 people.
 We’re also offering education and psychological care, and helping working children stay safe.

-Syrian refugees are spread throughout Lebanon.
-They now make up a quarter of the country's population.
+Syrian refugees are spread throughout Lebanon, making up a quarter of the country's population.
 Our teams are helping strengthen and insulate buildings to protect families from the weather.
 We’re distributing clean water and hygiene information to prevent illness.
-And we’re helping parents find work opportunities.
+We’re helping parents find work opportunities and we're getting children back into schools.

 Children fleeing Syria urgently need safety, stability and structure.
 In Iraq, we’ve set up 11 safe spaces.
 These offer play activities and education alongside specialist emotional support.
 We’ve also distributed blankets, clothing and food vouchers in refugee camps.